EvolOfThings/Evoluron/Evoluron.md

 - If you are not conscious of each moment, you will just drift away in life aimlessly.
 Have a goal and work towards it, avoid anything that takes you a step back.

+- Day dream with respect to your current priority or the skill you are developing.

 -